EdenInTheEast/zig/README.md

 fig = bar(df, x="Phone OS", y="Amount", color="City", barmode="group")

-# Zig provides nested sections, and introspection of sections
+# Zig provides nested sections and introspection of sections
-# with reusable components that can be passed away,
+# with reusable components that can be passed around
 div = Div().add(P("This is your first graph!")) div.add(Graph(fig))